-At the end of the day my skin was still pretty matte, and I couldn’t feel the heaviness of this sunscreen at all.
-However, it did leave my skin feeling dry and a little tight, which I’m assuming is because of the alcohol used to make the sunscreen light and fast drying.
+At the end of the day my skin was still pretty matte and I couldn’t feel the heaviness of this sunscreen at all.
+It did leave my skin feeling dry and a little tight, which I’m assuming is because of the alcohol used to make the sunscreen light and fast drying.

 Alterna Moisture Intense Oil Creme Pre-Shampoo Treatment

 This is a cream mask that is used prior to shampooing, as the name suggest.
 I like the concept because I’ll let the mask sit in my hair as I gather my things for my shower and wash my face.
 This also means you can customize it a little.
 Want moisture but need volume?
 Follow up with your volumizing shampoo and conditioner!
 Damaged hair from lightning?
 Follow with protein shampoo and conditioner!